suconakh/awesome-awesome-rc/README.md

 `signals` | all signals are connected here
 `widgets` | all widgets are defined here

-The `widgets` module could be better structured, might redo it later.
+The `widgets` module is now better organized in this thread.
+Please note that the changes affected not only the `widgets` module, but also `bindings` and `signals`.

 Feel free to submit PRs!